Hydrosere: Stages

 Hydrosere is the primary succession sequence which develops in aquatic environments such as lakes and ponds.
 It results in conversion of water body and its community into a land community.
 The early changes are allogenic as inorganic particles such as sand and clay are washed from catchment areas and begin filling the basin of the water body.
 Later, remains of dead plants also fill up these bodies and contribute to further changes in the environment.

-If water body is large and very deep, a strong wave action is at work, therefore in these bodies a noticeable change cannot easily be observed.
-However, in smaller water body such as a pond the succession is easily recognizable.
+If a water body is large and very deep, a strong wave action is at work, therefore in these bodies a noticeable change cannot easily be observed.
+However, in smaller water bodies such as a pond the succession is easily recognizable.
 Different plant communities occupy different zones in a water body and exhibit concentric zonation.
 The edges of the water body are occupied by rooted species, submerged species are found in the littoral zone and plankton and floating species occupy the open water zone.

 There is nevertheless still debate about whether dry woodland is always the final climax community, or whether a watery, bog community can also be the final, stable, climax community.